 Infection occurs when the bacteria that produce aerolysin toxin enter an area of broken skin, such as a shaving cut, abrasion, surgical wound, or insect bite.

 Leech bites and medical leech therapy can also lead to A. hydrophila infection, because all leeches carry the bacteria in their gut.

-In immune compromised patients, aeromonas infection is usually diagnosed by laboratory investigation, and infections are often polymicrobial (due to several different kinds of bacteria).
+In immunocompromised patients, Aeromonas infection is usually diagnosed by laboratory investigation, and infections are often polymicrobial (due to several different kinds of bacteria).

 A. hydrophila is isolated by the laboratory from swabs taken from pustules or wound.
-It is a Gram-negative organism, which means the bacteria appear pink on microsopy using the Gram stain.
+It is a Gram-negative organism, which means the bacteria appear pink on microscopy using the Gram stain.
 The organism is identified by culture.
-Sensitivities should be performed, as some strains of aeromonas are multidrug resistant.
+Sensitivities should be performed, as some strains of Aeromonas are multidrug resistant.